 The Council Rock Music Education Program Receives National Recognition

-Council Rock has been named a Best Community for Music for the seventh time.
+Council Rock has been named a Best Community for Music for the past 10 years!

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 Districts that have been recognized by the NAMM Foundation are often held up as models for other educators looking to boost their own music education programs.